oriexsol/SwishAI/README.txt

 8. setup Terraform Environment by the command:
  - "terraform init"
+ NOTE: If you get an error on Terraform please run "terraform-setup.sh" again!

 9. use terraform plan command to make sure evreythink is good:
  - "terraform plan"